Spain

 Legal issues

 Spain seems to thrive on bureaucracy so navigating government forms, applications, and requirements will be challenging.
-For example, it may take a longer time than the legal maximum year of waiting to receive residency.[6]
-Consider hiring an immigration lawyer or local.
+For example, it may take a longer time than the legal maximum year of waiting to receive residency.[7]
+Consider hiring an immigration lawyer for any help with your visa/status.

 Housing issues